 Learning To Read

-At Thurstonland First School early reading is taught using synthetic phonics as the main approach to reading.
+At Thurstonland First School early reading is taught using synthetic phonics as the main approach to reading (Letters & Sounds programme).
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading and how to segment the sounds in order to write words.
 They are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught high frequency words which do not completely follow the phonic rules.

 Our early reading books are colour banded.
 Every colour band includes books from a range of reading schemes so that they will experience a range of stories, text types and illustrations.
 The majority of books within the early book bands can be decoded using phonics skills and knowledge.